-The stage matters because your strategy will be different based on a number of people paying attention.
+The stage matters because your strategy will be different based on the number of people paying attention.
 How many people are listening and watching depends on the stage of business you are currently in your business.
 When you are starting out tool and partner selection matters less in regards to brand perception.
-People are not hanging on every little move the business makes.
+People are not hanging on to every little move the business makes.

 The effects of a brand partner mismatch are a lot easier in the beginning.
 You may find that the partnership has a completely different set of values or mission that are not in alignment with your company values.
 Any negative perceptions by trying out this partnership are much easier to shake off when your business is new.

 Fewer people are watching and listening.
 Negative effects from early partnerships will have less of an impact on your business during the early stage.
 It is also easier to bounce back from any negative associations or partnerships and it's perhaps easier to communicate to your audience the change in your brand direction in these early moments.
-This is where solid positioning and a PR media strategy pays off as a tool in your brand reputation toolkit.
+This is where solid positioning and a PR media strategy pay off as a tool in your brand reputation toolkit.

 When your brand is established as an influencer:

 If your answer is no that you do not plan to promote this business or tool, then you can put in place confidentiality and non-disclosure agreements with the business.
 These legal agreements state you are not willing to disclose your use of the tool.
-I recommend having a consultation with your attorney to advise them on your circumstances, desires and needs to write create this legal contract.
+I recommend having a consultation with your attorney to advise them on your circumstances, desires, and needs to write create this legal contract.

 I am not an attorney, nor am I qualified to give legal advice.
 My opinion is that contracts set boundaries and can help add a layer of protection for your business.
 Boundaries in business are good.
 They help manage expectations and help you avoid surprises.

-A quality question to ask yourself will be; will my efforts supporting this tool add value or perceived as valuable your customers?
+A question to ask yourself will be; will my efforts supporting this tool add value or perceived as valuable to your customers?
 Then think about whether or not this is beneficial for your audience?
 Lastly, you will want to ponder is this going to be better for your business in general?
 You might also think about if you will be teaching and recommending this tool to your future clients?
 The risk level may increase or decrease depending on how you answer the questions.

 These questions make the decision feel hard and overwhelming.
 If you say yes to those questions, then privacy and transparency are not the issues that you are having with the brand.
 Perhaps brand reputation is in question.
-The thing to remember is to verify the quality of the tool; it’s investors and founders.
+The thing to remember is to verify the quality of the tool; its investors and founders.

 Attaching your business to another brand can affect your brand reputation both in positive good ways and negative.
 You have to decide what are the criteria that make a brand a good partner for you.
 Then set boundaries and guidelines around what would cause you to disqualify them?